 In response to local labour shortages, Change it Up!
 Trades program was created, in partnership with Samson Cree Nation and Portage College (2012 – 2014).
 The program was designed to address the significant barriers many Aboriginal youth face when attempting to enter apprenticeship.
 This included an alternate model for demonstrating readiness for College trades programs as well as targeted programming to enable individuals to address gaps and build competencies related to abilities, understanding and behaviour.
 Thirty three community members completed the program and 85% went on to Portage College, with 84% becoming employed or apprenticed post program.

-Our latest program, CiU Employability Essentials (2017-2020) is designed to respond to changing labour market needs and to build the essential skills needed for the workplace.
+Our latest program, CiU Employability Essentials (2017-2020) was designed to respond to changing labour market needs and to build the essential skills needed for the workplace.
 Employment focus has included specialized cleaning, security and service industry.
-This initiative will also lead to the creation of the CiU Toolkit, containing Curriculum, a Usage Guide, and Facilitator Training.
+This initiative also led to the creation of the CiU Professional Development training, containing Curriculum, a Usage Guide, and Facilitator Training.